Snow is expected to hit York County and much of the northeastern seaboard later this week.

 Mixed precipitation, paired with a chilling Friday, could make for slick spots on the roads, Walker said.

 Still, it appears southcentral Pennsylvania will be spared the brunt of the storm, said Dave Samuel, AccuWeather meteorologist.

 "It looks like the sweet spot could be north of you in the northeastern part of the state," he said.

 While it's too early to say how much snow is heading for York, New England and parts of New York state are expected to receive 1 to 2 feet of fresh powder, according to AccuWeather.

 Models: On Monday, AccuWeather released two scenarios of two storms expected to hit the East Coast.

 One scenario shows little or no snow for York and surrounding counties, while the other shows the area at the outer edge of a major snowstorm.
-It appears, Samuel said, the scenario that features snow for our area is the one that's going to play out.

 "It's almost a question of where" large amounts of snow will fall, he said.